How To Organize a Closet

 - Tips to Maintain an Organized Closet

-There are several reasons for wanting an organized closet, chief among them the convenience they offer you when you're getting ready for the day.
+There are several reasons for wanting to learn how to organize a closet, chief among them the convenience they offer you when you're getting ready for the day.
 Equally important is the way in which a clean, tidy closet helps you preserve your best pieces for years of wear.
-Follow this guide to evaluate your closet and optimize the way you use your space, store your clothes and prevent mess and damage for the long-term.
+Follow this guide to evaluate your closet organization and the way you use your space, store your clothes and prevent mess and damage for the long-term.

 Start with a Clean Slate and a Clean Closet